-'''

 export RTI_LICENSE_FILE=/home/username/my_rti_license.dat

-'''

-- 2. The file rti license.dat in the current working directory. - 3.
-The file rti license dat in the directory specified by the environment variable NDDSHOME.
+- 2. The file rti_license.dat in the current working directory. - 3.
+The file rti_license.dat in the directory specified by the environment variable NDDSHOME.

-10.1.6 Key Terms
+11.1.6 Key Terms

+XML document

-XML document The input XML contained within the <dds> root, which contains one or more configurations for an RTI Service.
+The input XML contained within the <dds> root, which contains one or more configurations for an RTI Service.

+Configuration name

-Configuration name Unique identification of a service top-level configuration element.
+Unique identification of a service top-level configuration element.
 Provided with the name attribute.

+Configuration variable

-Configuration variable An RTI-specific construct to be used in XML to define content that can be expanded at run time.
+An RTI-specific construct to be used in XML to define content that can be expanded at runtime.

-Shipped executable An RTI-provided command-line executable that runs an RTI Service.
+An RTI-provided command-line executable that runs an RTI Service.

-Library API Public API that allows you to embed an RTI Service into your custom application.
+Public API that allows you to embed an RTI Service into your custom application.

-10.2 Application Resource Model
+11.2 Application Resource Model

 RTI Services are described through a hierarchical application resource model.
 In this model, an application is composed of a set of Resources, each representing a particular component within the application.
 Resources have a parent-child relationship.
-Figure 10.1 shows a general view of this concept.
+Figure 11.1 shows a general view of this concept.

-Figure 10.1: Application modeled as a set of related Resources
+Figure 11.1: Application modeled as a set of related Resources